 Fees depend on where and how you’re sending money, but most clock in at $9,90.
-Overall, they range from 0.5% to 1.5% of your transaction — and sometimes a bit higher, depending on the currency you’re transferring to.
-To send $1,000 to China, you’ll pay 1.5% of your transaction (or $15); to the Philippines, the fee drops to 1% ($10).
+TransferWise charges a fixed fee, plus a percentage of each transfer which ranges from 0.5% to 2.35% of your transaction depending on the currency you’re transferring to.
+To send $1,000 to China, you’ll pay the currency fixed fee plus 1.1% of your transaction (or $18.79); to the Philippines, the fee drops to 0.75% plus the currency fixed fee ($10.92).
 You can easily find out what you’ll pay by visiting its “How much does TransferWise cost?” page.

 Western Union’s typical starting transfer fee is lower than the average fee with TransferWise, but TransferWise offers a more uniform, transparent platform for paying for your international money exchange.

 Compare other transfer services